-- The names and addresses of all newly hired employees shall be made available to the Association by the Personnel Office within seven (7) work days after they are hired. - Two copies of the agenda shall be mailed to the Association office within five (5) work days of the public Board meeting and two copies of the official minutes shall be mailed when prepared.
+- The names and addresses of all newly hired employees shall be made available to the Association by the Office for Personnel Services within seven (7) work days after they are hired. - Two copies of the agenda shall be mailed to the Association office within five (5) work days of the public Board meeting and two copies of the official minutes shall be mailed when prepared.